App Seasonality: Trends & Tips for the Holiday Season

-It’s already the end of the year, and you’re probably rushing through your last projects to finish 2021 on a good note.
 The end of the year is a time with high seasonality effects on the App Store and Google Play; depending on the sector you’re in, you’ll expect either a rush or a much calmer period.
-With insights from our upgraded Market Intelligence interface, this blog will help you learn the following:
+This blog will help you learn the following:

 - What is app seasonality?